 Open Wabi is in the process of building private cabins.
 We currently have one available.
 The cabin is modest and furnished with furniture (bedding is provided).
+It does not have electricity, but does have solar lighting.
 It will be awarded on a first-come, first-serve basis to qualified applicants.
 Access is given to the shared bath with shower, kitchen, and living area.

 - Camping – $550